jcbuckingham/zoomer_rideshare/README.md

 ## Notes:
 ### Known issues:
-    Cache is not expiring as expected, but it seemed like a fiddly issue to spend time on here.
-If this was a real feature going to production I would ensure that the cache is expiring correctly, but I hope you will accept that since I have limited free time in my week and this is just a demonstration of skill and not a real product, that my time is better served by calling this issue a "I would fix if I had more time".

     If an error is encountered for Redis similar to:
     "ERROR: heartbeat: MISCONF Redis is configured to save RDB snapshots, but it's currently unable to persist to disk.
 Commands that may modify the data